A Chesterfield Hero

 Roy's logbook records the Exercise 'Too Right' proving flight to Australia

-Roy inspects his blow out in Melbourne and a newspaper clipping recording the event
+Roy and Barney Millett inspect Roy's blow out in Melbourne and a newspaper clipping recording the event

 I said that it was an uneventful trip, but whilst landing in Melbourne Airport, a brake jammed on WP207 which ended in a tyre blowing out.
 Roy said to the press at the time : "the brake unit locked and with the wheel jammed, the tyre just had to go.
 There was no danger"